Alan Gurr

 In the 2007 Endurance Races, He was partnered with Warren Luff in car 26.
 After the 2007 season Gurr retired with recurring injuries from a serious accident earlier in his career.
 He was replaced by Marcus Marshall in the #26 Irwin backed Ford, and he has since not raced in the series.

+He has since competed in the Sportsman Endurance Karting series in both Queensland and New South Wales, with the CNH Racing Team, alongside Craig Nissen, and Aussie Racing Cars driver Hayden Nissen, winning the SEK National Titles twice in a row in 2024 in Port Macquarie and 2025 in Warwick.